Muzib100/liri-node-app/readme.md

 4)	If the user types in: node liri.js do-what-it-says.
 LIRI bot will read the text file Random.txt and extract the information requested in the next file.

+5) Also, a file somefile.tx is created to store all the console.log info.

 ## Author